aws-samples/mlops-pipeline-prestodb/blog_post.md

     )
     ```

-    Once the batch data preparation step is complete, we declare a model
+    Once the batch data is extracted into the S3 bucket, we declare a
-    with the image uri and refer to the
+    model with an `image uri` and point to the
     [‘inference.py’](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/code/inference.py)
     script that grabs information on features to use while making
-    predictions.
-Using this, we will create the model which
-    automatically trigger the training and the preprocess data step Run
-    the transformer step on the created model.
+    predictions for the trained model.
+We can then create the model as
+    follows:

     ``` python
     # create the model image based on the model data and refer to the inference script as an entry point for batch inference